 Madison Water Utility annually tests all of its wells for human-made contaminants that may be present in groundwater.
-None of over fifty volatile organic compounds (VOC) tested were detected at Well 30 in 2023.
+Except for four disinfection by-products (DBP), none of more than fifty volatile organic compounds (VOC) routinely tested were found at Well 28 in 2023.
+DBPs form when chlorine interacts with impurities in groundwater.
+Chlorine is added to disinfect the water and guard against bacterial growth in water mains.

-The Volatile Organic Compounds table lists the substances that were tested, the results, and how detected levels compare with the maximum contaminant levels (MCL) established by the EPA.
+The Volatile Organic Compounds table lists the substances that were tested, the results, and how the detected levels compare with the maximum contaminant levels (MCL) established by the EPA.